OpenbackLtd/OpenBack-Unity/README.md

     This package contains the bootstrap library for Android for multi dex application.

 > When using multi-dex, make sure to add it to your dependencies (see [OpenBackDependencies.xml](Unity/OpenBack/Editor/OpenBackDependencies.xml))

+The Google Unity resolver can be downloaded here: https://github.com/googlesamples/unity-jar-resolver

 ## Android Bootstrap